binbjz/jks_sonar/README.md

 ----

-## How To Update Dx Recipients And Sonar Info
+## How To Update Dx Recipients And Sonar Info And Post Notification

 * Allow you to configure dx recipient and sonar info dynamically.
 * Note: Please update dx recipients list first and run it.